-You’ve no doubt noticed a slew of people on social media posting quotes from Rev Dr Martin Luther King Jr in the past year or so.
+You’ve no doubt people on social media posting quotes from Rev Dr Martin Luther King Jr whenever his birthday approaches or whenever the rights of Black people are brought back into the public’s consciousness.

 The immortalised words of the most recognisable spokesperson for Civil Rights resonated with a nation grappling with segregation and racial injustice in the 1960s and, tragically, held just as much weight in 2020.